Market Entry Sprint

 GMA does the commercial-register slice of localisation.
 Linguistic localisation, regional date and number formatting, and TMS work stay with the client's localisation function.

-No. GMA does not do SEO.
-Multilingual SEO stays with the client's SEO function or vendor.
+No. GMA does not sell search-marketing services.
+Multilingual search-marketing work stays with the client's existing vendor.
 GMA's work is the commercial-register layer.

 Inquiry through the contact form and a discovery conversation.
 Sprint, Build, and Group Partnership are available.
 Pricing is confirmed in discovery, not on the public site.